chubbymaggie/SEA/README.md

 ```

 SEA allows us to enforce this particular sequence of instructions in
-order to jump to address 0xdeadc0de.
+order to jump to address **0xdeadc0de**.
 The tool will track and propagate backwards
 all the constraints required.
-In this case, SEA detects eax as the only free operand
+In this case, SEA detects **EAX** register as the only free operand
 and returns its initial condition:

 ```python